|Best stick vacuum||Dyson V11 Outsize Cordless Vacuum Cleaner||Check Price||

 Best Dyson stick vacuum: Dyson V11 Outsize Cordless Vacuum Cleaner

 The ease of a cordless stick with the functionality of a full-size upright.
-Amazon
+Dyson

 There are plenty of reasons why this qualifies as the best Dyson stick vacuum—for a start, it’s designed for large houses.
 It’s the only Dyson vacuum supplied with two batteries that, used back-to-back, give up to two hours of cleaning time.
 Plus, it comes with a full-size head and a full-size bin so you can go longer before emptying, while an LCD screen keeps you posted on run time and performance.

 Having your vacuum cleaner plugged in makes a lot of sense in many ways.
 It gives you constant access to an unlimited power supply, which means no worries about the battery running out part of the way through your top to bottom clean.
 However, corded vacuum cleaners have their drawbacks too—as you’ll know if you’ve ever accidentally knocked over an ornament, tripped over the cable, or extended it too far and managed to pull the plug out of the socket.
 Besides, in 2018, James Dyson announced that his company would no longer be developing plug-in models—although they were going to continue selling the existing ones—and instead would be investing in their cordless designs.

 The biggest beef about cordless vacuums was always their runtime, but the best Dyson cordless vacuum can now run for as long as 120 minutes (admittedly, it comes with a second battery that you’ll have to switch in to get this amount of continuous use).
 Again, there’s a pay-off: longer runtime normally means that you need a bigger or second battery which can make the machine a bit more unwieldy, especially if you have mobility problems, or need to carry the machine up and downstairs.